Monday, July 4, 2016

 • Surah 2:34 “And I (God) said to the angels: “Fall prostrate before Adam,” which they did except Satan who in his pride refused and became an unbeliever.”

 Nowhere does the Bible describe a scene like this.
 In point of fact, the Bible says of man’s position relative to angels: "What is man that You are mindful of him… You have made him a little lower than the angels.”
-(Hebrews 2:7) And Satan didn't become Satan for refusing to bow to Adam; he became Satan when he misled Adam and Eve into essentially bowing to him.
+(Hebrews 2:7) And Satan didn't become Satan for refusing to bow to Adam; he became Satan when he misled Eve and Adam into essentially bowing to him.

 • Surah 17:111 'Praise be to God who has never begotten a son; who has no partner in His Kingdom..."

-Clearly, Muslims don’t believe the statements of the apostle John, who five times used the term “only-begotten son” to describe Jesus (such as at 1 John 4:9, “Herein as to us has been manifested the love of God, that God has sent his only begotten Son into the world, that we might live through him.”)
+Clearly, Muslims don’t believe the statements of the apostle John, who five times used the term “only-begotten son” to describe Jesus, such as at 1 John 4:9, “Herein as to us has been manifested the love of God, that God has sent his only begotten Son into the world, that we might live through him.”

 Muslims are commanded to believe the Genesis account.
 Note what God himself said to Abraham, in Genesis 22:2.
 “Take your son, your dearly loved only son Isaac, and go to the land of Moriah and give him as a burned offering on one of the mountains…” Since Abraham had an earlier son, Ishmael (from whom Muslims claim descent), why would God use those words?
-He wasn’t trying to make the Muslims feel like second-class citizens; He was trying to paint a picture of the suffering of someone offering up His “dearly loved only son,” as He himself did when offering up his son, Jesus, as a sacrifice for mankind’s sins.
+He wasn’t trying to make the Muslims feel like second-class citizens.
+He was trying to paint a picture of the suffering of someone offering up His “dearly loved only son,” as He himself did when offering up his son, Jesus, as a sacrifice for mankind’s sins.

-There are literally dozens of other Koran verses a person could cite to show it is not from God… the Koran says all life came from water; that the sun sets in a muddy pond somewhere in the middle east; that a man may have multiple wives; may beat his wife' that her word is not as reliable as a man’s.
+There are literally dozens of other Koran verses a person could cite to show it is not from God… the Koran says all life came from water; that the sun sets in a muddy pond somewhere in the middle east; that a man may have multiple wives; that he may beat his wife'; that her word is not as reliable as a man’s.
 But I saved this one for last:

 • Surah 2:115: “All things devoutly obey His will.”